stipefrkovic/identity-document-classification-trainer/README.md

         ...
 ```

 Since this application receives a Pascal VOC format, we first need to convert the dataset.
-THis is done using a small script which gets the annotation classes from the xml file for each class.
+This is done using a small script which gets the annotation classes from the xml file for each class.

 Once the dataset conversion is complete, the model is trained.
 From out testing, with 50 documents it take about 10 minutes.
 This will increase with the number of documents.